 The NIMS and the NRF are two fundamental documents, which form the basis of a comprehensive, integrated approach to domestic incident management.
 The use of NIMS and NRF is mandated by both law and Presidential policy for all domestic responses.
 These key documents assign roles and responsibilities and guide interagency response coordination and operations.
-In addition to NIMS and NRF, there are other documents that may guide responses to specific types of incidents, such as EPA Region 5"s ACP and Region 5"s RCP.
+In addition to NIMS and NRF, there are other documents that may guide responses to specific types of incidents.